 As commercial enterprises, the affiliates face significant competition for each of the other transportation, transfer and storage services that they perform.
-Operators on the inland waterways include approximately 2,000 individual .
-In size these carriers range from operators of carriers. single towboats to those operating large fleets of vessels Only a very small percentage of inland and barges. to regulation.
-Exempt subject traffic is waterway carriers are not required to publish revenues, operating data rates or financial information.
+Operators on the inland waterways include approximately 2,000 individual carriers.
+In size these carriers range from operators of single towboats to those operating large fleets of vessels and barges.
+Only a very small percentage of inland waterway traffic is subject to regulation.
+Exempt carriers are not required to publish revenues, operating data rates or financial information.

-With reference to the river transportation of coal and other bulk commodities, Mid-South Towing Company's principal competitors include, among others: the Ohio River Company; American Commercial Barge Line Company;
+With reference to the river transportation of coal and ---- other bulk commodities, Mid-South Towing Company's principal competitors include, among others: the Ohio River Company; American Commercial Barge Line Company;

-، مرابع بالا Dravo Mechling Corporation; and The Valley Line Company.
+.
+Dravo Mechling Corporation; and The Valley Line Company.
 Mid-South Towing also faces intermodal competition from the railroads.

-Electro-Coal Transfer Corporation competes with others for the performance of transfer and storage services.
-Electro-Coal's principal competitors with both shoreside transfer and ground storage capabilities are: International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+Electro-Coal Transfer Corporation competes with others for transfer performance of and storage services. the Electro-Coal's principal competitors with both shoreside transfer anð ground storage capabilities are: International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
 A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
 Principal among these is Cooper-Smith Company.